kaushikgopal/henry-hugo/README.md

 [params]
     ExternalLinkIndicator = "»"

-# run Hugo!
+# 4. run Hugo!
 hugo server -D
 open http://localhost:1313/

-# dummy posts are in henry's content folder
+# sample posts are in henry's content folder : themes/henry/content
-# feel free to mark them as drafts or delete before you start blogging!
+# if you want to see some samples, just mark them from draft true → false
 ```

 You're good to go.
 Happy blogging!